 If you are a cloud-based SaaS startup, ensuring high availability and performance at all times is a huge challenge.
-There are several cloud providers currently in the market — from the large cloud platforms like AWS, Google Cloud and Microsoft Azure that provide an array of cloud services to the relatively small cloud computing providers like DigitalOcean, Vultr.
+There are several cloud providers currently in the market — from the large cloud platforms like AWS, Google Cloud and Microsoft Azure that provide an array of cloud services, to the relatively small cloud computing providers like DigitalOcean and Vultr.

 Different cloud platforms have different performance for comparable services.
-Selecting the right platform or a combination of platforms is hence essential.
+Selecting the right platform or a combination of platforms, therefore, is essential.

 Multi-cloud strategy is to select the best services from different cloud platforms and combining them to create the best possible solution for your business.

 This strategy not only allows you to pick the best services from each of the cloud providers, but also helps you mitigate risks of downtime by intelligently distributing your application across different cloud platforms.

 According to a report shared by RightScale, 85% of the cloud-based enterprises use multi-cloud strategy in 2017 vs 82% in 2016.
 Bigger organisations have the budget and resources to do this despite extra complexity.

 But the question is, “Given the budget and resource constraints, is multi-cloud strategy a good strategy for a startup?”.